sherwynnn/sherwynnn.github.io/_posts/2025-04-27-hr-management-system.md

 A tab design was preferred for majority of the designs as it allowed for effectively segregating information into huge chunks, while at the same time ensuring that just the right amount of information appears on each page at any given time.

-This was especially important since a single employee could have hundreds of data fields across different categories - such as personal details, education, family members, and more.
+This was especially important since a single employee could have hundreds of data fields across different categories, such as personal details, education, family members, and more.

 ![Desktop View](/assets/img/2025-04-27-hr-management-system/tab-design.png){: width="700" height="400" }
 _Tabbed design to separate relevant information_